origranot/reduced.to/README.md

   docker build . -t url-shortener docker run -p 3000:3000 url-shortener
   ```
-- Simply go to your favorite browser and visit `http://localhost:3000/` to see your application.
+- Simply go to your favourite browser and visit `http://localhost:3000/` to see your application.

 ### 🐙 Docker compose